MohammadrezaFarahmand/Shopping-store/README.md

 You will also see an
 Launches th
-See the section about [running tests](htts:/faogiu.irrt-apdo/n-ttfooeinforat Builds the app for productio
+See the section about [running tests](htts:/faogiu.irrt-apdo/n-ttfooeinforat Builds the app for producti
 It correctly bundles React in production md ndoptiihebl oe st e The build is minified and the filename include
 Your app is read